OfficeDev/Microsoft-Teams-Samples/samples/tab-channel-group/razor-csharp/README.md

 ---
 page_type: sample
-description: This sample demonstrates how to create custom channel and group tabs in Microsoft Teams using ASP.NET Core and Razor pages.
+description: This quickstart guide shows how to create custom channel and group tabs for Microsoft Teams with ASP.NET Core and Razor Pages.
+It covers the complete setup process, including manifest configuration and local testing using tools like Ngrok and the Teams Toolkit for Visual Studio.
 products:
 - office-teams
 - office